 *I love the footprints the puppies leave on the patio when coming back in every morning.
 The only challenge is when the muddy footprints continue onto the white tile.

 *BBG 3.0 week 4 day 4: running!
 After taking a six week hiatus from BBG, it’s really kicking my butt.

 *I took my puppies including sweet Anakin for a walk.
 Today Anakin is wearing his Christmas bow tie.
 He looks mighty dapper if I say so myself.
 Naturally, I bought all three dogs Christmas outfits.
 I can’t wait to share the pictures with you.
 You’ll love them!

-This blog is supported by affiliate advertising.
-By clicking on the link and making a purchase, you are helping to support the blog with no additional cost to you.
-Thanks!
+Affiliate advertising supports this blog.
+By clicking on the link and making a purchase, you are helping to support the blog with no added cost to you.
+I appreciate your support!